Renault Clio review - MPG, CO2 and running costs

 The Clio’s engines aren’t the strongest, but running costs and emissions are still very competitive

-You won't find a diesel model on the Clio price list anymore, but Renault claimed the 1.5-litre Blue dCi 85, is still cheap to run – Renault claims a combined 67.2mpg and emissions of 109g/km.
+You won't find a diesel model on the Clio price list anymore, but Renault claimed the 1.5-litre Blue dCi 85 has now been discontinued, but Renault claimed a combined economy figure of 67.2mpg and emissions of 109g/km.
 Like all Clio engines, the diesel is fitted with a stop/start system as standard.